COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 As Manager, Patient Experience, Jennifer plans and implements measures to meet organizational and department patient experience goals.
 She works to identify opportunities for improvement as they emerge and drives positive change by promoting best practices.
 Her role finds her providing direct education and coaching to individuals.
 She also has been a national thought leader and presenter, earning national recognition for MetroHealth’s Patient and Family Advisor Program.

 She joined The MetroHealth System in 2003.
 Previously, she served as a Coordinator in Organizational Development and Surgery Administration.

 Lastic has a Bachelor of Science in Communications from Ohio University.
 She is a member of MetroHealth N.E.T., emerging, civic-minded leaders who are committed to advancing The MetroHealth System’s mission, expanding the network of members, and creating a culture of philanthropic support.

-As Program Coordinator for the Office of Patient Experience (OPX), Stephane Seng-Patton, collaborates with departments to provide support for the implementation and continuation of programs, projects, and initiatives.
+As Project Coordinator for the Office of Patient Experience (OPX), Stephanie Seng-Patton, collaborates with departments to provide support for the implementation and continuation of programs, projects, and initiatives.
 She is innovative, and is always looking for opportunities to fill gaps and make improvements for both patients and providers alike.
 She supports the Humm real-time feedback platform project, Patient and Family Advisor Program, reviews patient feedback from surveys, and serves as an OPX representative for various MetroHealth events.

 Stephanie joined The MetroHealth System in April 2018.
 Previously, she worked in a telephonic disease management center focused on educating patients about chronic kidney disease and dialysis.
 Stephanie supported nursing staff, assisted in the coordination of patient care, and was a key contributor to the development of a nonclinical quality audit.